mehulagg/gitlab/doc/user/group/epics/manage_epics.md

 If you select **Inherited**:

-- For the **start date**: GitLab scans all child epics and issues assigned to the epic, and sets the start date to match the earliest found start date or milestone.
+- For the **start date**: GitLab scans all child epics assigned to the epic, and sets the start date to match the earliest found start date or milestone.
-- For the **due date**: GitLab sets the due date to match the latest due date or milestone found among its child epics and issues.
+- For the **due date**: GitLab sets the due date to match the latest due date or milestone found among its child epics.

 These are dynamic dates and recalculated if any of the following occur: